1 GHOSTS OVER MY SHOULDER

 proves for us that people didn’t listen

-except for the few that made sure this was all written down
+except for the few that made sure this was all

 so it could be read after it had all come about.